-In the light of the above, it seems clear that in our group we need to make a number of redundancies, perhaps in the order of < percent>, probably in the following areas <areas>.
+In the light of the above, it seems clear that in our group we need to make a number of headcount reductions, perhaps in the order of 20% probably in all areas.
 However, we are still formulating our plans, so be aware that this is just an estimate at the moment and we will give you more information as we have it.

 (NB – this is going to be the BU Head’s “best guess” at this point – does not have to be the final picture).